-The market risk of the Group is not material (3.3% of the total RWAs at 31 December 2021) and mainly relates to derivative financial instruments.
+The market risk of the Group is not material and mainly relates to derivative financial instruments.
 These derivative transactions are classified in the regulatory trading book under CRR, however, the majority of trading derivatives are contracted to hedge financial assets or financial liabilities for which the Group has not documented a hedging relationship, or which do not qualify for hedge accounting under IFRS.